Skip to content ↓

 Danila has lived in Merton for more than 20 years and has two children in local high schools and believes in the importance of ensuring that all children have access to a wide range of opportunities, can pursue their interests and feel confident to work towards their goals, challenge themselves by building resilience while developing the skills to succeed in an ever-changing world.

-Gabriel Cameron - Parent Governor
+Philip Wilson - Parent Governor

 Stan Coats – Foundation Governor